 Allow comments on your website and blog.
-Monitoring the feedback you get across all your social sites.
+Monitor the feedback you get across all your social sites.
 Respond to it and use it to improve your business on all levels.

 • Introduce a money-back guarantee if you don’t have one already

 Whether you’re selling products or services, allowing unsatisfied customers to receive full refunds can help build trust.
 At the same time, it can convince undecided customers to press the Buy button.

 “Authorized” badges from payment processors, credit card companies, anti-virus and encryption services can dispel the anxieties of people who visit your homepage for the first time.